colbyktang/colbyktang/README.md

 I’m interested in creating web applications, mobile apps, and as a hobby, video games.
 I graduated from St. Edward's University with a Bachelor of Science in Computer Science in May 2021.

-As a software engineer I'm currently learning:
+As a software engineer I'm currently learning or have learned:
 * Java (Spring)
 * PostgreSQL
 * AWS
 * Angular
+* NodeJS
+* Python

 I love video games and I mostly game on PC.
 Some of my favorite game series are: